Emergency services

 The government may issue travel bans on people who:

-If you're an expat with outstanding fees for dependants, you may have to pay the fees before you can:
+If you're an expat with unpaid dependent fees, you may have to pay the fees before you can:

 More information: